moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 Here, when we look at sequences as coming from wild or domestic (birds), mammals, or backyard birds, we see a high involvement of wild birds, as well infections of non-human mammals throughout North America.

 Backyard birds are designated as smaller-scale non-commercial domestic poultry (primarily chickens, yellow).
 Backyard birds infections are represented throughout the phylogeny which suggests their potential role as an intermediary facilitating infection beween wild and domestic birds.

+An important caveat to this analysis is sampling biases and limitations.
+Information on backyard bird status is only available from the initial outbreak period in spring 2022, therefore their role in ongoing transmission and maintenance is presently unknown.
+Additionally, wildbirds are undersampled and difficult to sample, making this outbreak especially difficult to understand and analyze appropriately.

 # [What is unique about this outbreak?](https://nextstrain.org/groups/moncla-lab/h5nx/north-america/ha?c=order&d=tree&p=full&r=region)